Karaboro languages

-The Karaboro languages are spoken in Burkina Faso by approximately 65,000 people (SIL 1995/1991).
-They belong to the Senufo subfamily, but are separated from other Senufo languages by a small band of unrelated languages.
+The Karaboro languages are a dialect continuum spoken in Burkina Faso.
+They belong to the Senufo subfamily, but are geographically separated from other Senufo languages by a small band of unrelated languages.
+Linguistically, they share phonetic, morphological, and lexical features separate them from other Senufo languages.
 Within Senufo they are thought to be most closely related to the Senari languages.

+Karaboro is commonly divided into two languages: Syer-Tenyer, or Western Karaboro; and Kar, or Eastern Karaboro.
+The two languages are closely related but have limited mutual intelligibility.
+Syer was spoken by an estimated 65,000 people in 2015, often with Jula as their second language.